 My name is Karen G. Johnston.
-I am on the path to become a Unitarian Universalist minister.
+I am a Unitarian Universalist minister.
 The heart of my theology and ministry can be summed up in two wide concepts: AWAKE and WITNESS.

-AWAKE: to grow our spiritual capacities in this world, we are asked over and over again to be awake; to turn towards, rather than away from, heartache, suffering, oppression and injustice.
+AWAKE: to grow our spiritual capacities in this world, we are asked over and over again to be awake; to turn towards, rather than away from, heartache, suffering, oppression, injustice, the climate crisis.
 We are called to open our eyes with curiosity, our hearts with compassion, and our conscience on the side of those who have been marginalized.

 WITNESS: ours is not to passively watch, but to actively witness.
 This is to engage, not to observe from a comfortable distance.
 This is to live into our place in the interdependent web of all existence and our tasks reflecting the Universe which is its participatory nature.

 I spent the first half of my formal studies at Hartford Seminary.
-I will complete my degree at Andover Newton Theological School (aiming for December, 2015).
+I completed my degree at Andover Newton Theological School in December, 2015.

-Before heeding the call to professional ministry, I was a licensed clinical social worker (still am), working mostly with families with infants and toddlers.
-You can see some of that work that I still do at karengjohnston.com.
+Before heeding the call to professional ministry, I was a licensed clinical social worker, working mostly with families with infants and toddlers.

 I am of the firm opinion that the Pacific Ocean has far more soul than the Atlantic.
-I have a Buddhist meditation (Insight/Vipassana) practice, a deep desire to love my neighbor while standing on the side of love, and a hard-wired appreciation of 80s music, regardless of quality.
+I have a Buddhist meditation (Insight/Vipassana) practice that at the heart is focused on befriending death, a deep desire to love my neighbor while standing on the side of love, and a hard-wired appreciation of 80s music, regardless of quality.
 I have been a poet and still am sometimes, though much of that energy that once went into poems ends up in this blog, or in prayers, or sermons.

-This blog used to have the title of “Irrevspeckay” — not easy to remember.
-It was based on my friends lovingly calling me, “Rev,” but since I’m not there yet, we’ve settled on the title of “Irrev” mixed with one of my nicknames — Irrev Special K or irrevspeckay.
+This blog used to have the title of “Irrevspeckay” — not easy to remember and from an earlier time.
+It was based on my friends lovingly calling me, “Rev,” before I actually was one, so we ended up with the title of “Irrev” mixed with one of my nicknames — Irrev Special K or irrevspeckay.